-Practical concerns when working with magnetic beads include being aware that they have a stronger tendency than latex particles to fall out of solution because of their higher density.
-Thus, when using magnetic beads, it is important that the suspension undergoes constant mixing.
-Typically, this is done by placing the bead suspension on a mixer to insure that the beads remain evenly dispersed.
-Differently to latex particles, a ready to use magnetic bead suspension needs to be resuspended prior to use.
+Compared to traditional latex beads, magnetic latex beads have increased ability in heterogeneous immunoassays that require separation steps where unbound antibodies or analytes must be washed away.
+Compared to latex beads, magnetic latex beads have a stronger tendency to fall out of solution because of their higher density.
+Thus, it is important that the magnetic bead suspension undergo constant mixing, which can easily be achieved through a standard benchtop mixer, to ensure the beads remain evenly dispersed.
+Differently to latex beads, a ready to use magnetic bead suspension needs to be resuspended prior to use.